All Episodes

 We don't just shock you with this stuff.

-So I'm gonna count down from five.
+So I'm going to count down from five.

-And if if after I finish the countdown, you're still here, then you have no reason to complain.
+And if after I finish the countdown, you're still here, then you have no reason to complain.

 So here we go.